mahamaryam/EBPF-Firewall/mini_firewall/README.md

 # Mini Firewall
-- Spin lock & unlock instructions are commented because of debugging purpose as we can't call funtions i.e, bpf_printk while holding a lock.
+- Spin lock and unlock instructions are commented out for debugging purposes, as we cannot call functions (e.g., bpf_printk) while holding a lock.

 ## Dependencies